Minhluu2911/BASIC_Machine_Learning_2_months/00_Introduction_about_ML/README.md

-# Introduction about Machine Learning
+# Introduction to Machine Learning

 ## What is Machine Learning?